 You can pay with VISA, MasterCard or Discover credit cards or with cash.
 All stations have electronic vending machines that take all forms of payment.

 Does UBalt provide transportation to the nearest transit stops?UBalt provides free shuttle bus service on two lines.
 One provides service to the Maryland Avenue and Fitzgerald garages, State Center Metro Subway (Eutaw and Preston streets) and other stops.
 The other operates along North Charles and Saint Paul streets, including stops at the John and Frances Angelos Law Center and Penn Station.

 After the shuttle bus stops running, UBalt community members can request escort service among UBalt facilities (including parking facilities) from the UBalt Police Department.

 What's the best way to relay my experience, whether it's bad or good, on MTA transportation?

 MTA's Rate Your Ride service allows transit riders to provide real-time feedback about their ride.
 Visit the Rate Your Ride page or send a text to 30802.
 This service is provided by the Central Maryland Transportation Alliance.

 What about free transportation around town?

 I don't have a car but occasionally I do need one.
-Is there a car rental service near UB?
+Is there a car rental service near UBalt?

-Zipcar, a car sharing service, operates in midtown Baltimore and has cars available on Maryland Avenue near the UB Student Center and on Saint Paul Street near Penn Station.
+Zipcar, a car sharing service, operates in midtown Baltimore and has cars available on Maryland Avenue near the UBalt Student Center and on Saint Paul Street near Penn Station.